Amino Acid Injections

 • The following metabolic complications have been reported with administration of TPN: metabolic acidosis and alkalosis, hypophosphatemia, hypocalcemia, osteoporosis, glycosuria, hyperglycemia, hyperosmolar nonketotic states and dehydration, rebound hypoglycemia, osmotic diuresis and dehydration, elevated liver enzymes, hypo- and hypervitaminosis, electrolyte imbalances, hyperammonemia, coma and death.

-Please click here for full prescribing information for CLINISOL.
+Please click here to see accompanying full Prescribing Information for CLINISOL.

 Important Risk Information

-Please click here for full prescribing information for PREMASOL.
+Please click here to see accompanying full Prescribing Information for PROSOL.